 - Submit an essay or personal statement in English.
 You will find instructions on the actual application form.

-- International students must submit an official score report for one or more of the following tests: SAT, ACT, Test of English as a Foreign Language (TOEFL), or International English Language Testing System (IELTS), SAT (if the SAT Evidence-based reading and writing score is 730 or higher) or ACT (if the ACT English score is 32 or higher).
+- Non-native English speakers must submit an official score report for one or more of the following tests: Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), SAT (if the SAT Evidence-based reading and writing score is 730 or higher) or ACT (if the ACT English score is 32 or higher).
 Native English speakers must submit official SAT or ACT results.

 International Student Certificate of Finance indicating that you have ample funds for one full year's expenses at Hendrix College.
-This form also requires the name and signature of a bank official.
+The

 What we consider when reviewing an application from an international student: